Qatar rift with Arab States not affecting U.S. military operations - U.S. official

-WASHINGTON A rift between Qatar and other Arab states is not affecting U.S. military operations, the Chairman of the Joint Chiefs of Staff said on Tuesday.
+WASHINGTON (Reuters) - A rift between Qatar and other Arab states is not affecting U.S. military operations, the Chairman of the Joint Chiefs of Staff said on Tuesday.

 "We are watching that very, very closely but we have had good cooperation from all the parties to make sure that we can continue to move freely in and out of Qatar," Joseph Dunford told a U.S. Senate Armed Services Committee hearing.